-Ensuring Electronic System Reliability & How the EDA Industry is Addressing It - AltiumLive 2022
+Ensuring Electronic System Reliability & How EDA Industries are Addressing It - AltiumLive 2022

 Electronics is in everything due to significant technology transformations, electronics is in every part of our lives, and it’s disrupting entire industries.
 The global growth in Electronic Systems is everywhere, from Autonomous Driving, AD infrastructure, electrification of vehicles, smart devices, smart factories, smart cities, and many more verticals, creating considerable challenges for system manufacturers in designing quality products with high reliability.
 Designing a reliable electronic system is essential for any electronic product.

 The electronic system heat, vibration, EMI, and manufacturing issues are a few challenges that make the electronic system fail in the field.
 Virtual Prototyping in electronic design is commonly associated with functional simulation.
 Virtual Prototyping has a lot more to offer, from minimizing physical prototypes, reducing defects, and the time to market.
 I will highlight how engineers and designers can benefit from EDA industries solution capabilities to help produce a reliable & robust PCB.
 The focus will be on Electrical, PCB layout, and manufacturing utilizing the PCB design verification process.

 How to address Growing electronic system design challenges

 - Connect with Sarmad Khemmoro on LinkedIn

 - SPICE Simulation In Altium Designer Made Simple | Simulation for Electronics Design

 - Simulation as an Essential Tool - Steve Sandler - AltiumLive 2020